-At present, Montana does not require prospective teachers to pass a test of academic proficiency as a criterion for admission to teacher preparation programs or any time thereafter.
+At present, Minnesota does not require prospective teachers to pass a test of academic proficiency as a criterion for admission to teacher preparation programs.
+Rather, the basic skills assessment requirement is delayed until teacher candidates are ready to apply for licensure.